§ Verifiable Public Registry v2 Specification

 This section is non-normative.

-In an VPR, any account can create (and become the controller of) a TrustRegistry entry that represents a trust registry.
-TrustRegistry entry includes human readable trust registry governance framework that defines the ecosystem rules that will be enforced by using the VPR features.
+In an VPR, any account can create (and become the controller of) a TrustRegistry entry that represents a trust registry of an ecosystem.
+Each TrustRegistry entry must provide, at a minimum:

 This section is non-normative.